What is actually removed during spaying?

-One of the advantages of keeping cats overnight after spaying is that they usually go bouncing out of the hospital as if nothing has happened.
+One of the advantages of keeping cats overnight after spaying is that they usually go home bright and alert as if nothing has happened.
 Some cats will not eat for the first day or so but if the cat does not seem back to normal by the day following discharge, we would like to know about it.

 Cats discharged on the same day as surgery may experience more soreness if not confined to a small area.
 Food and water are generally withheld until the next day or late that night and the cat should be kept quiet and not allowed outside.
 Cats should not be discharged while still groggy in any way from anesthesia as they are a danger to themselves and to their human handlers.
 Additional pain medication may be prescribed.